Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 145](images/question145.jpg)

 ### You need to configure network communication between the Seattle and New York offices.
 The solution must meet the networking requirements.
 What should you configure?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 146](images/question146.jpg)